UAE: No, the flu vaccine won’t give you the flu, clarifies top health official

 He stressed the importance of getting children vaccinated and teaching them good hygiene practices such as washing their hands regularly, getting enough sleep, and eating healthy foods.

-He emphasised the high level of immunity vaccinated children would gain this year, noting, “The effectiveness of the vaccine is particularly strong this season.”
+He emphasised the high level of immunity that vaccinated children would gain, noting, “The effectiveness of the vaccine is particularly strong this season.”

 He also offered guidance regarding the timing of vaccinations: “If a person has a fever of 38 degrees Celsius or higher, they should wait until they fully recover before getting vaccinated.”